haooxin/Linux-MCServer-Bash-Backup-Script/README.md

 # Linux MCServer Bash Backup Script
-Script for automatic backup of MC Server folder.
+Script for automatic backup of MCServer folder.
 The script can be modified and used to backup other resources.

 ```
 sudo timedatectl set-timezone Europe/Warsaw